DKIM - DomainKeys Identified Mail

 If this DKIM validation fails, such emails are quarantined or rejected based on the conditions set by you when DKIM validation fails.

 Spammers spoof a domain name and send emails using the tampered email address.
 If the recipient domain rejects the email, it will send bounce messages to the domain that was spoofed.
+Such bounce messages which a user receives for emails that they never sent are called Email Backscatter.

 Consider a case where a spammer has spoofed your email address and sent spam emails to another domain.
 When these spam emails are sent to invalid email addresses, the recipient domain sends a bounce message to the spoofed domain.
 This bounce message, instead of being sent to the spammer will be sent to the spoofed domain from which the user is claiming to send the email.
 The spoofed domain will also be blocked by the recipient domain.
 If DKIM is configured, the authenticity of your domain can be validated and your domain blocking can be avoided.
 In case you're on the receiving end of these spam emails, DKIM can help detect the authenticity of the emails, and those emails that are not genuine will not be delivered to your mailbox.